anoopyadav7929/SMS_spam_detect/README.md

 - Install the required dependencies by command:- pip install -r requirements.txt

-- Run the Streamlit app command:- streamlit run app.py
+- Run the file app.py and enter streamlit command:- streamlit run app.py

 ## Acknowledgments
 Thanks to Kaggle for the dataset.